-At both third-year and sixth-year review, the Rank and Tenure Committee solicits an evaluation of each candidate from all ranked members of that person's department(s) [and/or the School of Theology].
-Departments may establish policies for this review process, but in any case the department chair should arrange with the candidate a date for making appropriate materials available for review by department members.
+At both third-year and sixth-year review, the Rank and Tenure Committee solicits an evaluation of each candidate from all tenured/tenure-track members of that person's department(s) [and/or the School of Theology].
+Departments may establish policies for February 2015 this review process, but in any case the department chair should arrange with the candidate a date for making appropriate materials available for review by department members.